Santa Maria Uber Accident Lawyers

 Reasons To Hire Santa Maria Uber Accident Lawyers

-- Important Evidence Might Not Be Available Indefinitely – The first benefit of working with an attorney will be their ability to perform their own independent investigation that typically involves them collecting and preserving all of the relevant evidence in your case.
+- Important Evidence Might Not Be Available Indefinitely — The first benefit of working with an attorney will be their ability to perform an independent investigation, which typically involves collecting and preserving the relevant evidence in your case.
 Certain types of evidence in these cases may be extremely time-sensitive, such as surveillance footage recorded by third parties.
-You should retain a lawyer who knows how to secure important evidence without delay.

-- Evidence Could Be Withheld – It is always possible that the Uber driver could possess important evidence in your case but is not willing to share it.
+- Evidence Could Be Withheld — It is possible that the Uber driver could possess important evidence in your case, but is not willing to share it.
 When you have an attorney, they will know the legal means to obtain this evidence, such as seeking a subpoena.
-This can be very important when the Uber driver, for example, had a dashcam that recorded the accident.
+This can be very important when the Uber driver, for example, has a dashcam that recorded the accident.

 Common Causes Of Uber Accidents

-- Distracted driving – The California Office of Traffic Safety (OTS) reported that 3,522 people were killed nationwide in crashes involving a distracted driver in 2021, accounting for 8.2% of all traffic deaths.
+- Distracted Driving — The California Office of Traffic Safety (OTS) reported that in 2022, approximately 148 people were killed in California due to distracted driving.

-- Driver fatigue – Uber drivers and other rideshare drivers are not subjected to the same restrictions regarding time on the road that apply to commercial truck drivers, so it is not uncommon for some drivers to work well beyond their personal limits and risk being drowsy while behind the wheel.
+- Driver Fatigue — Uber drivers and other rideshare drivers are not subjected to the same restrictions regarding time on the road that apply to commercial truck drivers.
+It is not uncommon for some drivers to work beyond their personal limits and risk being drowsy while behind the wheel.
 A fatigued driver can be much more likely to commit basic errors that cause various accidents.

-- Speeding – According to OTS, 29.1% of California’s 3,623 motor vehicle fatalities that were speeding-related was the second-highest number of speeding-related fatalities in the nation in 2016.
+- Speeding — According to the OTS, 29.1% of California’s 3,623 motor vehicle fatalities in 2016 were speeding-related, representing the second-highest number of speeding-related fatalities in the nation that year.

 Other Risks Of Ridesharing Services